• Free shipping on all orders

 If your cat is fully or partially one of the breeds that are known to naturally love to fetch, like Bengals, Siamese, and Maine Coons, then you may only have to throw a toy from time to time and wait to see if they pick up on the concept of the game.
 If fetch does not seem to come naturally to your cat, then there are techniques you can try to encourage your cat to fetch.

 Clicker training is often recommended for training your cat to play fetch.
 Delicious treats that you can instantly reward your cat with when they perform a task correctly are a great way to get and keep your cat’s attention and interest in the game.
-Your training will start with getting your cat interested in the fetch toy; then, you’ll move on to getting your cat to open their mouth for the toy or put it in their mouth.
+Your training will start with getting your cat interested in the fetch toy; then, you will move on to getting your cat to open their mouth for the toy or put it in their mouth.
 Continue to work through the steps of the fetch game until your cat masters the game.

 If your cat needs a great toy to get the playing started, we recommend our Hepper Catnip Stick Toy.
 These sturdy, dual-layer sticks are hand-made in the USA and filled with 100% organic catnip.
 Choose from a fun range of pastel colors and give your cat hours of playtime!